MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-warehouse-setup.md

 If you select the **Pick According to FEFO** check box on the **Bin Policies** FastTab on the location card, then item-tracked items are picked according to their expiration date.
 The items with the earliest expiration dates are picked first.

-Warehouse activities in all pick and movement documents are sorted according to FEFO, unless the items in question already have serial/lot numbers assigned.
-If only a part of the quantity on the line already has serial/lot numbers assigned, then the remaining quantity to be picked is sorted according to FEFO.
+Warehouse activities in all pick and movement documents are sorted according to FEFO, unless the items in question already have serial numbers assigned.
+If only a part of the quantity on the line already has serial numbers assigned, then the remaining quantity to be picked is sorted according to FEFO.

 When picking by FEFO, the available items that expire first are gathered in a temporary item tracking list based on the expiration date.
 If two items have the same expiration date, then the item with the lowest lot or serial number is picked first.
 If the lot or serial numbers are the same, then the item that was registered first is selected first.
 Standard criteria for selecting items in pick bins, such as Bin Ranking and Break Bulk, are applied to this temporary FEFO item tracking list.